 COURT TECHNOLOGY AND TRIAL PRESENTATION

 The Court Technology and Trial Presentation Blawg features articles, reviews and news of interest to lawyers and other legal professionals.
-This blog is published by Ted Brooks, Trial Presentation and Legal Technology Consultant, Author and Speaker, with experience in hundreds of civil, criminal and family law matters, for Plaintiff and Defense.
-High profile trials include the Los Angeles Dodgers McCourt divorce trial (with David Boies), and People v.
-Robert Blake (with M. Gerald Schwartzbach).
-Offices are located in Los Angeles and San Francisco.
+This blog is published by Ted Brooks, a Trial Presentation and Legal Technology Consultant, Author and Speaker.
+Ted's trial experience includes the Los Angeles Dodgers divorce trial, People v.
+Robert Blake murder trial, and a hundreds of high profile, high value and complex civil matters.

-All materials © 2012 Ted Brooks, unless otherwise indicated.
+All materials © Ted Brooks, unless otherwise indicated.

 Tuesday, June 21, 2011